-IN A FIRE EMERGENCY, EVACUATE THE RV FIRST, THEN CALL 911 FROM A SAFE LOCATION.
+IN A FIRE EMERGENCY, EVACUATE THE RV FIRST, THEN CALL 911 FROM A SAFE LOCATION

 - In a fire emergency, execute your Family Safety Plan as outlined in Section 4A. - Ensure everyone knows to stop, drop, and roll if their clothes or hair catch on fire.
-The basic protocol for stop, drop and roll is as follows: - STOP in place, do not run. - DROP to the ground. - ROLL back and forth, with your hands shielding your face from the flames.
+The basic protocol for stop, drop and roll is as follows: - STOP in place, do not run. - DROP to the ground. - ROLL back and forth, with your hand.